kimuori/TwoNotes/README.md

 `NoteFolder` class works as a collection class for the note class.
 This class will instantiate a new arraylist that serves a collection for notes.

-`NoteAbstract` is an abstract class that has a concrete method to implement the Note class.
+`NoteAbstract` is an abstract class that has a concrete attribute to implement the Note class.

 `Organizable` class works as the interface that is implemented by the Note and NoteFolder class.
 This class will serve as a place where we can create more methods that needs to be implemented by the notes and the note folders classes.